Loading...

 Brisk walking, swimming, exercise classes, football, racket sports.mobility exercises, jogging, cycling,

-In order for your body to recover from surgery, it needs the right energy and nutrients.
+In order for your body to recover from surgery and treatment, it needs the right energy and nutrients.
 A healthy balanced diet is important to help prepare your body for surgery.

 You should aim to eat three regular meals with a good balance of the food groups – protein, carbohydrates and healthy fats.
 Try to avoid adding any extra sugar or salt to your diet.